near/NEPs/0006-bingings.md

 * If `key_len + key_ptr` or `value_len + value_ptr` exceeds the memory container or points to an unused register it panics
 with `MemoryAccessViolation`.
 (When we say that something panics with the given error we mean that we use Wasmer API to create this error and terminate the execution of VM.
 For mocks of the host that would only cause a non-name panic.)
-* If returning the preempted value into the scratch buffer exceeds the memory container it panics with `MemoryAccessViolation`;
+* If returning the preempted value into the registers exceed the memory container it panics with `MemoryAccessViolation`;

 ###### Current bugs
 *  `External::storage_set` trait can return an error which is then converted to a generic non-descriptive `StorageUpdateError`, [here](https://github.com/nearprotocol/nearcore/blob/942bd7bdbba5fb3403e5c2f1ee3c08963947d0c6/runtime/wasm/src/runtime.rs#L210) however the actual implementation does not return error at all, [see](https://github.com/nearprotocol/nearcore/blob/4773873b3cd680936bf206cebd56bdc3701ddca9/runtime/runtime/src/ext.rs#L95);
-* Does not return into the  scratch buffer.
+* Does not return into the registers.

 ---
 ```rust